Where is Eric Cantona now?

 At the press conference after the incident he delivered one of the most famous football quotes of all time, “When the seagulls follow the trawler, it’s because they think sardines will be thrown into the sea.
 Thank you very much”.

-After quitting the 11-a-side game he and went on to captain and also manage the French international beach football side winning the FIFA Beach Soccer Tournament in Brazil in 2005.
+After quitting the 11-a-side game he started a new career in beach football where he captained and also managed the French international side until 2011 winning the FIFA Beach Soccer Tournament in Brazil in 2005.

 He is also the face of French lager brand Kronenbourg 1664 and appears in their UK television adverts.